-Once these fields are filled in, hit the Submit button, and TOPCAT will query the selected registry for a list of the services which contain the chosen keywords.
-The services found will be displayed in the table.
+When first displayed, this dialogue window will ask an external services registry for all the cone search services on the net which have advertised their existence.
+When it has got the result, you will see a list of their names and titles in a table.
 For more information about each one, use the Columns menu to select what information, such as publisher, reference URL etc is displayed in the table.
 You can scroll up and down this table and select the one which you want to query by clicking on it.
-The lower table lists the actual cone search services associated with each registry resource found.
-In most cases there is exactly one cone search service per resource, but if there is more than one you will need to select the one you want by clicking on it (it defaults to the first in the list).